lucland/DockCheck-BackEnd/README.md

 - **Windows Application**: Built with .NET and Windows Forms.
 - **Mobile Application**: Developed using Flutter for a seamless cross-platform experience.
+- **Web Platform**: Crafted with React and TypeScript for a dynamic and responsive user interface.
 - **Backend**: Engineered with Node.js and robust database solutions like PostgreSQL and Firebase.

 <p float="left">